DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

     The article introduces the multi-active architecture of Jobbang Company in a hybrid cloud environment: the network between multiclouds is a state between single-cloud multi-availability zones and center-edge;
     The normal inter-application call closed-loop is within the single cloud, and only requires independent registration and discovery within the single cloud;
-    Cross-cloud calls in some scenarios only require inter-cluster discovery;
+    Cross-cloud calls in some cases only require inter-cluster discovery;
     With full cloud deployment, north-south traffic can be prioritized for scheduling through DNS.

 - [How to Harden Kubernetes in 2022?](https://elastisys.com/nsa-cisa-kubernetes-security-hardening-guide-and-beyond-for-2022/)